 Validity of baptisms

-First, baptism should take place in the name of the Father and of the Son and of the Holy Spirit.
+- First, baptism should take place in the name of the Father and of the Son and of the Holy Spirit (Matthew 28:19).
 Baptism in any other name is not a Christian baptism.

-Fourth, connected to the last point, the baptizer should have the authority to baptize.
+- Fourth, connected to the last point, the baptizer should have the authority to baptize.
 In many churches this authority only rests with the priest or pastor.
-In other churches elders or even every member may baptize others.
-So when your neighbour baptizes you in his bathtub, it is a valid baptism if his church recognized that as a valid way to receive someone into the fellowship of the church.
+In other churches, elders or even every member may baptize others.
+So when your neighbor baptizes you in his bathtub, it is a valid baptism if his church recognized that as a valid way to receive someone into the fellowship of the church.
 If the church does not recognize that, the baptism is not valid.

 Acceptable in the eyes of God

 Two more points are often discussed.
 Some churches hold that only baptism by immersion is acceptable before God.
-It is true that baptism by immersion was the most common way to baptize.
+It is true that baptism by immersion was the most common way to baptize (we see this in Acts 8:36, for example).
 However, the claim that baptize always means ‘immerse’ is not true.
 It is questionable in several Bible verses, and clearly not true in one passage.
-Hebrews 10:9 speaks about ‘various washings’ (‘baptisms’ is the Greek word here).
-Verse 13 mentions as one of these ‘baptisms’: ‘the sprinkling of defiled persons with the ashes of a heifer’.
+Hebrews 9:12 speaks about “various washings” (‘baptisms’ is the Greek word here).
+Verse 14 mentions as one of these ‘baptisms’: “the sprinkling of defiled persons with the ashes of a heifer”.

 The final and most controversial point is about who may be baptized.
 Some protestant churches believe that baptism is for believers.
 Other protestant churches, the Roman Catholic church, and the Eastern Orthodox churches believe that baptism is also for the children of believers.
 This article is not about the question who is right, but about which baptisms are acceptable before God.

-In conclusion, the New Testament places a high value on the unity of the church.
+In conclusion, the New Testament places a high value on the unity of the church (see Ephesians 4:4-6).
 Breaking the unity of the church by claiming only believer’s baptism is accepted by God and to re-baptize people baptized in other churches is not a wise course to take.
-Churches that believe believer’s baptism is the best reflection of what the Bible teaches should nevertheless acknowledge infant baptism as an (in their view) less ideal form of baptism.
+Churches that believe believer’s baptism is the best reflection of what the Bible teaches, should nevertheless acknowledge infant baptism as an (in their view) less ideal form of baptism.